opensearch-project/project-website/_posts/2024-04-02-Multilingual-Search.md

 {"gender": "Men", "masterCategory": "Accessories", "subCategory": "Watches", "articleType": "Watches", "baseColour": "Black", "season": "Winter", "year": "2016", "usage": "Casual", "productDisplayName": "Skagen Men Black Watch", "description": "Men Accessories Watches Watches Black Winter 2016 Casual Skagen Men Black Watch"}
 ...
 ```
-Once the data is ingested, the `description` field is converted into text embeddings and the embeddings are stored in `description_vector` using the ingestion pipeline and connector we created in earlier stages.
+Once the data is ingested, the `description` field is converted into text embeddings and the embeddings are stored in `description_vector` using the ingest pipeline and connector created in the previous steps.

 ### Performing multilingual search requests
-We can now search our catalog.
-Semantic search can be done in English, or all languages the [model supports](https://docs.cohere.com/docs/supported-languages).
+You can now search your catalog.
+Semantic search can be performed in English or in any of the model's [supported languages](https://docs.cohere.com/docs/supported-languages).

 #### Searching in English
-We can still run a semantic search in the English.
+The following is an example semantic search in English:
 ```json
 GET /cohere_multilingual_english_catalog/_search
 {